Quotes on Cyber-everything

-This page offers things Stephen Cobb has said about technology risks, cybersecurity, cybercrime, hacking, AI, and data privacy.
-These may be useful for journalists, commentators, and reporters.
-They can be used freely "with attribution," preferably with notification of when and where they are used.
+This page records some of the things Stephen Cobb has said about technology risks.
+These quotes may be useful for journalists, commentators, and reporters.
+They can be used freely "with attribution," preferably with notification to me about when and where they are used.

-If you need an insightful quote on tech current news, please connect with us via the Contact page or DM @zcobb on Twitter.
+If you need an insightful quote on current tech news, please connect with us via this Contact page or via LinkedIn.

 The quotes on this page cover information security (infosec), Internet security (cybersecurity), data privacy, hackers and hacking, and the risks of criminal technology abuse (cybercrime); with a focus on malicious code (malware), artificial intelligence (AI), the Internet of Things (IoT), industrial control systems (ICS), and digital infrastructure.
 Also, technology harms, zemiology, health impacts, and exposomics.
 Many quotes are in the context of emerging threats, threat vectors, threat actors, attackers, and attack surfaces.